 What is mediation?

-In mediation, both parties and their attorneys meet with a mediator who aids them in coming to agreement on the many issues in their divorce.
 The mediator is not supposed to take sides, but provides perspective to both parties in order to help them find common ground.
 Most issues can be resolved in mediation, but when they are not, the parties take the issues before a judge in court.

 Do you offer free consultations?